goodreds/goodreds.net/README.md

 ### Installation

 1. Clone or download this repo and run `npm install`.
-2. Remove unwated posts / works.
+2. Remove unwated posts / examples.
 3. Update the site info in `metadata.json`.
 4. Update the homepage info `in data.json`.
 5. Update `about.md`.